khaledk2/leb-beta/docs/_build/html/_sources/installation/egp.rst.txt

       chmod 755 usearch11.0.667_i86linux32.gz
       gzip -d usearch11.0.667_i86linux32.gz

-  * ** For the beta test ** you can use the following commands to download MiniKraken2:
+  You can use the following commands to download MiniKraken2:

     ::